Sacro Monte di Varese: Architecture of the Chapels

-The greatest fervour of activity, during the seventeenth century, was obviously recorded around the chapels of the Sacro Monte.
+The greatest fervour of activity, during the seventeenth century, was recorded around the chapels of the Sacro Monte.
 Here the artistic quality of Giuseppe Bernascone, known as "il Mancino" is appreciated first of all in his ability to represent the prayer of the Rosary "in the form of a monument" by harmoniously blending architectural structures and landscape together.
 This "scenographic" attitude - which also earned him his involvement in the construction site of the Sacro Monte di Locarno - is revealed in the double attention to how the spectator should perceive from a distance the unfolding of the chapels and triumphal arches along the layout of the wide cobbled road, and how the pilgrim should enjoy, from some chapels, the view towards the plain and the lake of Varese.
 It is not by chance the presence of some chapels, around which runs a portico that invites the visitor to admire the landscape all around.

 It was hypothesized, given the singularly unitary conception of the Sacro Monte di Varese, that Bernascone, at least until 1627, assumed the role of "director-scenographer" discussing the solutions to be adopted for each "mystery chapel" with the artists called to populate them with statues and frescoes.
 He also had to receive ideas and advice from some of these artists; first of all by Pier Francesco Mazzucchelli known as Morazzone, called to fresco the VII chapel (The flagellation) when he had acquired the reputation of a painter able to interpret with great skill that figurative realism and those mystical impulses, capable of instilling in the faithful feelings of piety and of devotion, in accordance with the pedagogical program that Cardinal Federico Borromeo entrusted to sacred art.